 3. Whitney Houston

-Whitney Houston’s career included record-breaking accomplishments, including several chart-topping singles, multi-platinum albums, and Grammy awards.
+Sometimes called The Voice, Whitney Houston’s career had many record-breaking accomplishments, including several chart-topping singles, multi-Platinum albums, and Grammy awards.

-Her second album, Whitney, debuted at number one with four hit singles, including the iconic 80s anthem “I Wanna Dance with Somebody (Who Loves Me).”
+Her second album, Whitney, debuted at #1 with four hit singles, including the iconic ’80s anthem “I Wanna Dance with Somebody (Who Loves Me).”
+She later continued to wow in her role in the film The Bodyguard and its soundtrack, “I Will Always Love You.”

-Her world tours, grammy-winning singles, and stellar acting career secured her a spot as music’s most prolific and successful female artist.
+Houston’s world tours, Grammy-winning singles, and stellar acting career secured her a spot as music’s most prolific and successful female artist.

 4. Michael Jackson

-That album alone produced top hits, including the song “Thriller,” “Beat It,” and “Billie Jean.”
+That album alone produced top hits that included the songs “Thriller,” “Beat It,” and “Billie Jean.”
 His second album, Bad (1987), became even more successful with “Man in the Mirror” and “Bad.”

-Despite legal disputes, financial ruin, and his death in 2009, he remains a legendary pop icon today.
+Despite legal disputes, financial ruin, and his death in 2009, Jackson remains a legendary pop icon today.

-Rihanna, born Robyn Rihanna Fenty, was born in the Barbados parish of Saint Michael under the influence of her Caribbean roots.
+Born Robyn Rihanna Fenty in the Barbados parish of Saint Michael, Rihanna grew up making music under the influence of her Caribbean roots.

-Her next few albums Good Girl Gone Bad (2007) and ANTI (2016), skyrocketed her image to icon status.
+Her next few albums, Good Girl Gone Bad (2007) and ANTI (2016), skyrocketed her image to icon status in the music industry.
+These albums contained some of her greatest hits, like “Umbrella” and “Work.”

 6. Marvin Gaye